turingschool/curriculum/source/projects/rush_hour.md

 ### Iteration 5

 After completing iteration 4, we can now register Clients and their applications.
 However, there is still no way to get their data into our application.
-Let's change this by adding an endpoint for Clients to post their payload data.
+Let's change this by adding an endpoint (route) for Clients to post their payload data.

 A registered application will send `POST` requests to the following URL: